KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ### DjangoCon Africa

-Daniele has been involved in organizing and attending African PyCons for nearly a decade now.
-There are special challenges, including questions of safety.
+Daniele Procida has been involved in organizing and attending African PyCons for nearly a decade now.
+He spoke of the special challenges, including questions of safety.

-We should not just be asking these questions about African events.
+Daniele said we should not just be asking these questions about African events.
 We should be asking them about events in all countries, including our own.
 Other countries need to come with safety warnings as well.

 African PyCons are creating safe spaces through codes of conduct.
 It's an investment in courage.
 "This is what we do and this is how we are."

-Daniele asked DjangoCon Keynoter and Organizers to come up to the stage.
+Daniele asked DjangoCon Africa Keynoter and Organizers to come up to the stage.

-Wonderful people I am proud to call friends: Daniele, Kojo, Sheena, Abigail, Dawn, Noah
+Wonderful people I am proud to call friends: Daniele Procida, Kojo Idressa, Sheena O'Connell, Abigail Mesrenyame Dogbe, Dawn Wages, Noah Alorwu
 ![](recap-of-djangocon-us-2023-images/djangocon-africa.jpg)

 Daniele praised DjangoCon US for doing exactly the same work from another part of the work.
 "And I haven't seen so many African and Black faces- non-white faces as a proportion at an event outside Africa."